 💡Quick Tip: Use your credit card whenever possible for the best exchange rate and use your local currency only for those places where credit cards aren’t accepted (e.g. taxis, small shops etc.)

 Tipping generally isn’t customary in Bora Bora and some restaurants even include a ‘service charge’ in the bill already.
+I did leave the odd tip in cash where I felt it was deserved.

 For more information, check out my complete guide to tipping in Bora Bora.